lupyuen/lupyuen.github.io/src/i2c.md

 (The proper fix is to create a new command that calls `hal_i2c_init`)

+_What are the `aos` functions in the code above?_

+The `aos` functions are defined in [AliOS](https://github.com/alibaba/AliOS-Things).
+Remember that the High Level I2C HAL is called by AliOS Firmware.

 ![Bus Pirate](https://lupyuen.github.io/images/i2c-cartoon7.png)

 # Appendix: Test BME280 with Bus Pirate